dagster-io/dagster/python_modules/airline-demo/README.md

     )

 As always, we define the inputs and outputs of the new solid.
 Within the notebook itself, we only need to add a few lines of boilerplate.
+Dagstermill exposes a command line facility to scaffold a notebook for you, so that you don't need to manage this boilerplate directly.
+Just run, e.g.:

+    dagstermill create-notebook -n define_repo -m airline_demo.repository -note Delays_by_Geography

+The arguments to `-m` and `-n` tell dagstermill where to find the repository that the new notebook solid will belong to, and the argument to `-note` tells dagstermill what to call the new notebook.

-At the top of the notebook, we declare the notebook to be a solid as follows:
+You can also manually insert the boilerplate.
+In either case, at the top of the notebook, we declare the notebook to be a solid and register it to our repository with the following code:

     import dagstermill as dm
-    from airline_demo.pipelines import define_repo
+    from airline_demo.repository import define_repo
-    dm.declare_as_solid(define_repo(), 'sfo_delays_by_destination')
+    dm.register_repository(define_repo())

+In your own pipelines, you'll register your solid to your own repositories.

 The call to `dagstermill.declare_as_solid` identifies the notebook contents with the notebook solid we defined in our pipeline.